23 Things to Do On Daufuskie Island:

 #12 Take a tour of the Daufuskie Island Rum company where founder Tony Chase and his hard working partners distill their very own rum which is available for purchase and taste tests!
 Each bottle of rum is distilled, bottled, and labeled right here on Daufuskie Island.
 Tony Chase prides his company in being a soley American-made business.
 Everything down to the screws holding the building together were made in the USA!

-#14 Grab a bite to eat at renowned Marshside Mama’s, Lucy Bell’s Cafe, The Daufuskie Crab Company, or The Eagles Nest Restaurants.
+#14 Unfortunately Marshside Mama’s closed in late 2017 but dining at Lucy Bell’s Cafe is quite a treat and The Daufuskie Crab Company still has that river side atmosphere.
 From the classic island “dive” to fine dining, there are no wrong choices.

 #15 Horseback ride on the beach!
 Yes, this is a once in a lifetime experience!
 Contact the Haig Point Equestrian Center for inquiries.